Baalveer: Production

+Season 2

 Development

-The commencement of the show, a sequel to the children's fantasy series Baal Veer, was announced in early August 2019 by Optimystix Entertainment and Sony SAB.
+The commencement of the show, a sequel to the children's fantasy series Baalveer, was announced in early August 2019 by Optimystix Entertainment and Sony SAB.
 The first promo was released in August 2019.
 The new series cast Dev Joshi as Senior Baalveer, and introduced Vansh Sayani in a lead role as Baalveer's successor.
 Pavitra Punia was cast as the evil fairy, Timnasa.